Neithrik/TDRL-game-engine/README.md

 Demo of Snake game built with the engine: https://www.youtube.com/watch?v=nLAcWNm2Sro

 WARNING: This project is incredibly hacky!
-IF expanding it interests you, please reach out first.
+If expanding it interests you, please reach out first.